raskolnikov-reborn/CarND-P13-System-Integration/README.md

 4. Unzip the models.zip file

-5. copy the contents into ros/src/tl_detector/light_classification/ subdirectory of the project directory
+5. copy the contents of models/ folder into ros/src/tl_detector/light_classification/ subdirectory of the project directory

 6. Make and run styx
 ```bash